 Superannuation funds generally offer a range of investment options for members to choose from.
 These can include diversified options that contain a range of different asset classes such as property, shares and cash, or options that are a single asset class.
 This term can also refer to investment options outside of super, which can be as broad as the physical assets, products, countries and currencies that exist.

-Also called sustainable investing, socially responsible investing or ESG investing.
+Also called sustainable investing or responsible investing, socially responsible investing or ESG investing.
 A growing number of private, corporate and superannuation fund investors are increasingly making decisions about the countries, industries and companies they invest their money in after considering some level and type of environmental, social or governance factors.
 Sunsuper believes environmental, social and corporate governance (ESG) factors have the potential to financially impact our investments.
 We engage with our investment managers and encourage them to consider ESG factors, labour standards and ethical considerations and give them the flexibility to determine the extent of these considerations in their investment decisions.
 Sunsuper does not directly invest in tobacco manufacturers.
 Sunsuper’s ESG policy applies to actively managed options other than the Socially Conscious Balanced investment option.
 Sunsuper also offers a Socially Responsible Investment (SRI) option, the Socially Conscious Balanced investment option.
 This option seeks to invest with managers that are identified leaders in their responsible approach to environmental, social and ethical considerations, labour standards and governance.
 Find out more in our Investment Guide.

 Superannuation income stream